DIY Seasonal Word Blocks – Free SVG Templates

 Photo of a bin of stackable wood signs, painted white and distressed with one word per sign like believe or dream.

-Farmhouse wood signs that inspired this DIY
+Wood signs that inspired this DIY.

 Supplies

+Lightly sand and sand a long 2 x 4 board with a dark stain on all sides.
 Here, I used a dark Gel Stain in Mahogany.
 I love gel stains because you can get a dark, rich color with only one application.
+I applied one coat of gel stain and let it sit for about 30 seconds before wiping away the excess with a soft cloth.

 Applying mahogany gel stain to my 2 x 4 board with a paint brush.